Supports for Students

 The DSS has an advisor specifically to support students who are Blind or Vision Impaired.
-Linda Doran is the staff member assigned to support Blind and Vision Impaired students and is available to meet current and prospective students to address any concerns or answer any queries the students may have.
+Michelle O Halloran is the staff member assigned to support Blind and Vision Impaired students and is available to meet current and prospective students to address any concerns or answer any queries the students may have.

-As an advisor Linda’s role is to meet and register the Vision Impaired student with the Disability Support Service.
-Once a student is registered a needs assessment is carried out and this will determine the academic supports the student will need in 3rd Level.
-The objective of programme is to provide appropriate supports that will empower students who have a Vision Impairment and enable them to achieve their academic potential wile in UCC.
+As an advisor, Michelle’s role is to meet and register the Vision Impaired student with the Disability Support Service.
+Once a student is registered a needs assessment is carried out and this will determine the academic support the student will need in 3rd Level.
+The objective of the programme is to provide appropriate supports that will empower students who have a Vision Impairment and enable them to achieve their academic potential while in UCC.

 Students can avail of the supports listed below if they have been agreed as part of the needs assessment carried out early in the academic year.

 Alternative Exam Arrangements